IBM/java-sdk-core/Authentication.md

 The CR token is similar to an IAM apikey except that it is managed automatically by the compute resource provider (IKS).
 This allows the application developer to:
-- avoid storing credentials in application code, configuraton files or a password vault
+- avoid storing credentials in application code, configuration files or a password vault
 - avoid managing or rotating credentials

 The `ContainerAuthenticator` will retrieve the CR token from